Mapmark/100DaysOfCloud/Journey/003/Readme.md

 ![iac Diagram](./images/IAC.png)

-Infrastrucute as Code (IAC) means writing code to manage configurations and automate provisionining of infrastrucutre in addition to deployments.
-Essentially, think of writing code to proision and amnager your server, while automating the process.
+Infrastructure as Code (IAC) means writing code to manage configurations and automate provisioning of infrastructure in addition to deployments.
+Essentially, think of writing code to provision and manage your server, while automating the process.
 This allows for a rapid deployment of environments without the need of going through multiple pages of documentation and inputting commands into your server.

 ## Cloud Research